 To be considered for admission applicants must have:

-1. A baccalaureate Degree in nursing from an accredited program in Canada, or an equivalent from an institution recognized by the University, with a minimum GPA of 3.0 (B).
+1. A baccalaureate degree in nursing from an accredited program in Canada, or an equivalent from an institution recognized by the University, with a minimum GPA of 3.0 (B).

 2. A minimum grade of B (65%) in both the undergraduate statistics course and undergraduate nursing research course.

-5. Since all clinical placements are completed at a clinical setting in Newfoundland and Labrador, applicants to the Nurse Practitioner and Graduate Diploma options must hold a practicing licence and be in good standing from the College of Registered Nurses of Newfoundland and Labrador.
+5. Since all clinical placements are completed at a clinical setting in Newfoundland and Labrador, applicants to the Nurse Practitioner and Graduate Diploma options must hold a practicing license and be in good standing from the College of Registered Nurses of Newfoundland and Labrador.
 Applicants from outside the province or country will not be considered.
 Students in the program are expected to maintain their practicing licence and remain in good standing with the appropriate regulatory body throughout their graduate program.

 6. If the medium of instruction of your previous degree was not exclusively English, then scores from one of the English Language Proficiency tests as outlined in the university calendar will be required.